 Every morning and afternoon, “rain or shine,” (we have a covered arena to make sure that each child does not miss their riding activity,) your camper gets to ride.
-They learn fundamentals, hunter and jumping skills, stable management, training techniques, trail riding etc. Campers will be given demonstrations by advanced riders.
-They will be able to participate if they choose to do so, in a formal (in camp) horse show competition every two weeks on Saturday.
-Parents and family are welcome to attend.
-Ribbons will be awarded.
+They learn fundamentals, hunter and jumping skills, stable management, training techniques, trail riding etc.

 The most important thing is for the camper to learn the process of building success so that they can apply it to all areas of life.
 The process of learning riding skills within a framework of patient guidance and attention is transferable to learning academic skills as well as all other life skills.
 It is about riding, but not just about riding.
 Riding is the catalyst that will facilitate the process of building personal relationships, improving academics and devoting oneself to a healthful life of good nutrition and physical fitness.
 They will learn that good things may not come easily but they will come if one focuses and works consistently to achieve a goal.

 At Hobbit Hill we understand that our main role is to help a young camper learn to deal with life and life’s demands and, in the process, have fun doing it.
 Campers will learn about proper nutrition and the need for regular exercise.
 We also have a program available to help them with academics so that they don’t fall behind and can go to school in the fall with a positive attitude instead of a fearful one.